 Pushing & Pulling

-Fear Of Rejection, Abandonment Issues
+Fear Of Separation, Loss, Rejection & Abandonment Issues

 Not Being All Of Who We Are, Risking Our Vulnerability, Choosing Our Partner Based On Fears If something went wrong when we were younger, we may have felt rejected, abandoned, and continue to believe this will happen now in our relationship with consequences.
 This can stop us fully being our self, living.
 In our fear of abandonment, struggle to deal with rejection, we may often imagine worse case scenarios.
 Rejection hurts and can be painful, affecting our wellbeing and can last a lifetime if we struggle to overcome or fear of rejection, abandonment.
 Being hurt or unable to let go (maybe from a past relationship), putting up walls, we may vow never be so vulnerable again.
 Fearing others will leave, scared of love, fearing love or commitment we may struggle to risk being ourself, real, asking for what we need.
 Paradoxically we may want to be seen and met, yet fear being seen as trusting or vulnerable, e.g. "As soon as I make myself vulnerable, I fear abandonment".
 Some of us can fear rejection so much, that it is on this basis we choose someone, because we believe they won't leave us (often trying to please them or try to make them dependent on us - not because of a deep connection or compatible qualities).
 Afraid to lose them, we may avoid risking ourselves in an intimate relationship for fear of being used or taken advantage of.
 Others may choose to turn inwards, become depressed or numb our feelings, get angry, as a form of protection, yet we may have rejected, abandoned our self.

 Fear Of Rejection Now - Making Ourselves "Rejectable" No one wants to be rejected and rejection can be something we fear the most.
 It can be challenging to accept that rejection hurts, to remind ourself that often it has nothing to do with us personally, to not be so hard on ourself, be compassionate to ourself.
 Because of our fear of rejection, we may analyse everything, thinking of strategies, be looking for problems with things, signs of our partner being distant or uninterested, which can become like an avalanche cascading down on us, yet we can misread, misinterpret the signs and end up trying to subtly or explicitly control our partner.
 Some of us may frequently seek from others approval, affirmation, reassurance, recognition, validation, appreciation, praise, permission and confirmation.
 Fearing rejection, abandonment, we may also fear upsetting or annoying others, our partner.
 Some of us may isolate ourself, others may try to be perfect, agree with everything, please others.
 As if feeling not good enough inside, some of us may set up relationships, so we get rejected again and again, as if to prove we are "rejectable" (see also Sabotaging Things In The Relationship Or Marriage).
 We may find ways to test our partner or push them away to see if they reject or abandon us, be scared of commitment, scared of love, yet also want this (see also Getting Our Basic Dependency Needs Met In A Healthy, Loving Relationship).
-We may end up rejecting the very people we want to let in, walking away, withdrawing, withholding to pre-empt them rejecting, abandoning us by being closed, starting an affair or even try to end the relationship first, before they can reject us.
+We may end up rejecting the very people we want to let in, walking away, withdrawing, withholding to pre-empt them rejecting, abandoning us (assuming they will) by being closed, starting an affair or even try to end the relationship first, before they can reject us.
 Concerns about how to deal with rejection may also get in the way of establishing a relationship with commitment.
 Our envy or jealousy may play a part.
 Others may choose to totally immerse themselves in looking after others, setting themselves up as depended upon, in the hope that they are not rejected.
 We may give up, close down, or do a whole range of other things to avoid rejection.
 Relationship counselling and marriage therapy can investigate ways of overcoming our continuing fear of rejection, abandonment issues, so we can deal with our rejection fear in a positive ways, remember we are worthy and move out of our rigid codependent state.

 (S)he whose love has always been reciprocated does not know the real feeling of love.Inayat Khan